uploadcare/uc-video/README.md

 ```

 ## Attributes

-UC Video provides all the [options][video-js-options] from video.js and some unique proprietary attributes:
+Uploadcare Video Player provides all the [options][video-js-options] from video.js and some unique proprietary attributes:

 - **UUID**: file uuid from Uploadcare
 - **posterOffset**: to get a frame from the video for the poster.
 Example: `posterOffset="1:30"` is `90sec`
 - **showLogo**: shows the logo, default is `true`

 ## Framework support

-Uploadcare Video Delivery is built with Web Components, meaning you can integrate it into any environment — no adapters required.
+Uploadcare Video Player is built with [Web Components][mdn-web-components], meaning you can integrate it into any environment — no adapters required.

+Check our latest [video tutorial][uc-video-tutorial] on integrating Video CDN and subscribe to our channel to more details.

+## Browser support

+The latest desktop and mobile stable versions of Chrome, Edge, Firefox, Opera, and Safari are supported.

 ## Security issues